-Prior to joining NDF, Dani served as the Deputy Team Chief for Foreign Consequence Management (FCM) in the Office of WMD Terrorism wherein she led FCM’s support to over 900 missions in two years.
-Prior to FCM, she worked in several capacities throughout the International Security and Nonproliferation Bureau, including various policy and strategy portfolios and two tours in the ISN Front Office as Acting Chief of Staff and Special Assistant to the Assistant Secretary.
+Prior to joining NDF, Dani served as the Deputy Team Chief for Foreign Consequence Management (FCM) wherein she led FCM’s support to over 900 missions in two years.
+She’s also worked in several capacities throughout the International Security and Nonproliferation Bureau, including various policy and strategy portfolios and two tours in the ISN Front Office as Acting Chief of Staff and Special Assistant to the Assistant Secretary.

-Dani is also a former Marine Officer who was privileged to serve as the Operations Officer for an infantry unit, Headquarters Platoon Commander and Logistics Officer for two reserve artillery units, and as a counter-facilitation planner working predominantly on efforts in Iraq and Syria.
-She is now a reserve attachment to II Marine Expeditionary Force, G-5.
+Dani is also a former Marine Officer who was privileged to serve as the Operations Officer for an infantry unit, Headquarters Platoon Commander and Logistics Officer for two reserve artillery units, and as a counter-facilitation planner working on efforts in Iraq and Syria.
 Serving Marines and their families remains the greatest privilege of her life.
 She routinely credits the incredible military spouses of her Marines as being the single most important factor contributing to individual Marine readiness.

-Above all else, Dani is most proud of and fulfilled by her family: She is married to the best husband ever (Andy) with whom she has three children.
+Above all else, Dani is most proud of and fulfilled by her three children.